patitosan/hackathon_caixabank_data_AI_2024/README.md

 ## 📊 Evaluation

 The evaluation of Task 1 , Task 3 and Task 4 will be done via comparison of the results in the json file.
 You can find the expected format in the `/predictions` folder.
-- The predictions for Task 3 will be evaluated using the F1 Score with 'macro' average.
+- The predictions for Task 3 will be evaluated using the [Balanced Accuracy score](https://scikit-learn.org/1.5/modules/generated/sklearn.metrics.balanced_accuracy_score.html) .
-- The predictions for Task 4 will be evaluated using the R2 Score.
+- The predictions for Task 4 will be evaluated using the [R2 Score](https://scikit-learn.org/1.5/modules/generated/sklearn.metrics.r2_score.html).

 The evaluation for Task 2 and Task 5 will be done via Pytest.
 Your functions should have the expected input and outputs.
 You have available some sample tests in the `/test` folder.
 Take into account that these are just example tests, the evaluation will be done with a larger sample of tests.
 The grading system will be the following: